aldenaik/coffeescript/README.md

 1. Intro to Coffeescript

     -What is Coffeescript?

         A programming language that transcompiles into JavaScript.
 Inspired by Ruby and Python.
             -Transcompiles means that you must compile your coffeescript into .js files

     -Why was it made?

-        It use syntax that improves readablity as well as requires less written code. (~1/3-1/2 less).
+        It uses syntax that improves readablity as well as requires less written code. (~1/3-1/2 less).

     -What is it for?

-        Is used in fronend apps (including Angularjs) Is used in backend apps (especially Nodejs)(is included in ruby on rails)
+        Is used in frontend apps (including Angularjs).

+        Is used in backend apps (especially Nodejs)(is included in ruby on rails)

     -Why use it over regular Javascript?

         -Less Code

         -Easier to Read

 2. Cons of Coffeescript?
+3.
     -Adds an additional step of compiling.

     -the javascript that is produced isn't written by you, so it can be harder to read.

     -Troubleshooting can be a pain because you have to check between coffescriptfiles and javascript files.

 4. Coffeescript set-up.